-A. Direct its staff to notice, as soon as practicable, a local public non-emergency hearing pursuant to the requirements of Section 190.046(1)(b) of the Act to consider whether to grant this Petition and to amend the Ordinance establishing the District to reflect the new boundaries of the District.
+- A. Direct its staff to notice, as soon as practicable, a local public non-emergency hearing pursuant to the requirements of Section 190.046(1)(b) of the Act to consider whether to grant this Petition and to amend the Ordinance establishing the District to reflect the new boundaries of the District. - B. Grant this Petition and enact an ordinance pursuant to applicable law amending the Ordinance establishing the District to reflect the new boundaries of the District.